 How much length will I lose?

 Everyone's hair varies in shrinkage after we start up new dreads.
-In the photo above, Jace seems to have lost a fair bit of length due to a layered cut before we started, while Ann Marie (above and to her right) barley lost any length.
-Generally, with the way I create locks, you won't get as much shrinkage as you would visiting other salons.
+In the photo below to the left, Jace seems to have lost a fair bit of length due to a layered cut before we started, while Ann Marie barley lost any length.
+Generally, with the way we create locks, you won't get a massive amount of shrinkage.

 Dreadlocks are a commitment.
-Like most great things, they take time to develop and grow into beautiful expressions of their owner.
+Like most great things, they take time to develop and grow into beautiful expressions of you.
 If you're considering starting up dreadlocks, you must be prepared for this journey.

 As life ebbs and flows, there is likely to come a time when you are ready to leave your locks behind and start another chapter in your life.
 Oftentimes, during this transition, it can be very satisfying to shave your head.
 Others prefer to grow a few inches of un-dreaded hair at the scalp and then cut their dreads off, leaving them with a very short hair style.

 Some people will choose to try undreading the hair.
-Although I don't recommend this approach, I have seen hair that was once dreaded and in remarkably good shape after much TLC.
-Just remember, dreads are a commitment.
+Although we don't recommend this approach, we have seen hair that was once dreaded and in remarkably good shape after much TLC.
+Just remember, locks are a commitment.
 Never expect your hair to look healthy and unbroken if you try to undread it and make sure you are ready for the journey before you start.

 Do I have to shave my head if I don't want to have locks anymore?